JustinBrubaker7/ReadMe-Generator/README.md

   ![License](https://img.shields.io/badge/License-MIT-blue)
-  # Good ReadMe Generator
+  # Great README Generator

   ## Description
-  #### This app allows you to quickly create readme.md files for your github repositories.
-This project solves the problem of how time consuming it is to create redme.md files.
-That's the last thing on your mind when your are creating a new project.
-BUT no more!
+  #### Have you ever finished a stellar new app, uploaded it to github and realized you have no readme.
+Well the good readme generater helps you quickly and easily write a professional readme.
+We used node.js to run this.
+It is a command line interface., THis solves the problem of having half done, unprofessional readme files.
   ------------------------------------------------------

 - [Installation](#installation)